Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning-pt2/page.md

 By thinking of **hyperparameters** as recipe tweaks, **cross-validation/grid-search** as taste-tests, and **metric comparison** as ranking your batches, you’ll see how tuning ML models is really just “finding the tastiest settings!

+### Submitting Your Results

+You have made it this far, and we want to see what you were able to come up with!
+At this point, as a reminder you should have:

+1. A regression plot

+   - The graph that showed your model’s predictions versus the actual measurements.

+2. The Excel file with two section tabs:

+- **Observed vs. Predicted values (_Predicted_ tab)**:
+  - A side-by-side list of the real measurements from 2024 and the numbers your model (**trained on 2023 data**) guessed.
+  - Model scores (R² and RMSE)

+3. Your notebook in which you have been working/changing the model's code in your Google Colab code editor.

+Consult with your instruction, and please submit your results through the Student Portal in the [Learning Management System](https://areportal.danforthcenter.org/Identity/Account/Login?ReturnUrl=%2F).

 ---

 #### Learning Checkpoint